What Is Galvanized Piping?

 Want to learn more about galvanized piping and what it is?
 You've come to the right place.

-If you still have galvanized pipes, it is time to consider replacing your outdated piping with modern materials like PEX tubing or copper pipes.
+If you have galvanized pipes, it is time to think about replacing them using modern materials like PEX tubing or copper pipes.

 In this article, we will discuss what galvanized piping is, why it was used in residential plumbing, common problems with galvanized steel, why you need to replace outdated galvanized pipes, and what the best repiping alternatives are.